hashlookup/private-search-set/README.md

 Private Search Set (PSS) is an extension to [standard Bloom filter](https://github.com/hashlookup/fleur) or a standalone hash file to describe and share private set.

+## Abstract

+The Private Search Set (PSS) is an extension to the standard Bloom filter or a standalone hash file to describe and share private set.
+It provides features such as fast lookup of values without disclosing the values, easy distribution of private sets to a group of users or organizations, watermarking and tracking down potential leak of a private search set (PSS), offline private search, and flexible meta-format to describe and extend the private search set (PSS).

 ## Features

 - Fast lookup of values (such as indicators, hashes or any text) without disclosing the values